spikedoanz/spikedoanz.github.io/content/minif2f-llm-agents.md

 1. because our editors can't specify global fuzzy edits

-all of our editing tools (vim, vscode, emacs, etc etc) are both extremely local (in that they can only edit code in one particuilar region at a time), and also extremely strict.
+all of our editing tools (vim, vscode, emacs, etc etc) are both extremely local (in that they can only edit code in one particular region at a time), and also extremely strict.

 __an llm agent is basically a fuzzy editor.__